 If you are unsure, call Poison Control immediately: 1-800-222-1222

 Is there anything I should not do if I think my child has swallowed a battery?

 - Do not induce vomiting.

 - Do not give medications to make your child move his bowels or vomit.

-- Do not give milk; this will not prevent further injury.
+- Do not give milk or water; this will not prevent further injury.

 - Do not attempt the Heimlich maneuver, even if you saw your child swallow the battery.
 The battery could get stuck another area or change its location and increase the risk of injury.